zakariamaaraki/Distributed-Write-Heavy-DB/README.md

-# Simple Distibuted LSM-based Write Heavy Database
+# Distibuted LSM-based Write Heavy Database

 This project is a distributed database backed by one write-optimized LSM storage engine.
 It exposes four data paradigms over that same engine: